Umuzi-org/ACN-syllabus/content/employed-skills-tests/how-to-submit-skills-test/_index.md

 The following video shows you how to create a repo and upload your files:

+NB!
+If your skills test is called `Bootcamp Exploratory Data Analysis` we have created a repo for you to use, you don't need to create one yourself, this can be found under details on the card.
+Please use the drag and drop method explained in the video below to add your work to the repo.
+Should you get a 404 when accessing the repo please check that you are logged into github and that you accepted the e-mail invite.

 {{< youtube tFfDZwh-M9M >}}

 When submitting on Tilde there are a few things you need to check and keep in mind, the below video shows you how to submit and check your submission.